May I enter multiple events?

 What distance should I choose?

-For most, the biggest barrier to doing a triathlon is the swim, thus decide which distance you wish to enter based on what distance you feel you would be comfortable swimming.
-The Sprint distance swim is 500m and the Olympic distance is 1 500m.
+For most, the biggest barrier to doing a triathlon is the swim, thus decide which distance you wish to enter based on the swim distances you are most comfortable with.

 Do I need to have a strong background in one of the events?

 You don’t need to have a sporting pedigree to tackle your first triathlon.
 Be active 3 to 5 times a week, include at least one session of each discipline per week and slowly increase your distances trained.
 Joining a triathlon/multisport club or getting a basic training programme from a coach will aid your preparation for the event.